hindu-comm/weblogs/manasataramgini/2015/06/2015-06-01_the-ponderous-tale-of-the-tombstones.md

 delicate work is really impressive.
 Let me make a quick sketch of it.”
 While Nikhila was doing so she leaned forward and touched the latticework on the gravestone.
 Lootika was aghast and yelled out:
-“Nikhila\!
-Take your hand off it\!
+“Nikhila!
+Take your hand off it!
 It could be really dangerous for you.”

 Nikhila withdrew her hand as though she had touched a hot pan.
 She was even more terrified by the anxious look of Lootika who till then had